-Delivery deadline for the ship in Aalborg is May 26 (normal cargo) to May 31 (full 20' containers) for arrival SFJ 11.
+Delivery deadline for the ship in Aalborg is 29 May (25 May in CPH) for arrival SFJ 15.
 June 2016.
-The cargo will most likely be available June 20.
+The cargo will most likely be available 22 June.

 Shipping to EGRIP from the United States

 CPS POLAR FIELD SERVICES and the EGRIP FOM must be notified of all cargo shipments, including commercial air in order to arrange for the receipt and transportation of cargo to the appropriate location in Greenland.